Esther Freier Lecture

 Here's to the next 15!

-Thank you for joining us to celebrate the 15th anniversary of the Esther Freier Endowed Lectures in Literature, which began February 5, 2001, with Jamaica Kincaid as our guest.
-Our 2016 celebration events with Dr. Abraham Verghese (in April) and Claudia Rankine and Marilynne Robinson (in October) packed the house in Northrop and Ted Mann Concert Hall, respectively.
-The great turnout is inspiring as we look ahead to the next 15 years of literary exploration.
-Join us for our next free event at the University of Minnesota campus, as the series continues to explore literarature and the humanities.
+Thank you for joining us last year to celebrate the 15th anniversary of the Esther Freier Endowed Lectures in Literature, which began February 5, 2001, with Jamaica Kincaid as our guest.
+We look forward to seeing you at our next free event at the University of Minnesota campus, as the series continues to explore literarature and the humanities.

 Thursday, April 13, 2017

 Andrew Solomon: "Dispatches from Everywhere: Change & Resilience"

 7:30 pm, Coffman Union Theater, 300 University Ave.
 SE, Minneapolis